Debugging Performance Issues¶

 Identifying a culprit is not always that easy.
 Notably, when the first set of obvious performance hogs is fixed, it becomes more and more difficult to squeeze out additional performance – and, as stated above, such optimization may be in conflict with readability and maintainability of your code.
 Here are some simple ways to improve performance:

-• Efficient data types.
+Efficient data types.
 Remember that certain operations, such as looking up whether an element is contained, may take different amounts of time depending on the data structure.
-In Python, a query like x in xs takes (mostly) constant time if xs is a set, but linear time if xs is a list; these differences become significant as the size of xs grows.
+In Python, a query like

 These are all things you can already use during programming – and also set up your code such that exchanging, say, one data type by another will still be possible later.
 This is best achieved by hiding implementation details (such as the used data types) behind an abstract interface used by your clients.

-But beyond these points, remember the famous words by Donald J. Knuth:
+But beyond these points, remember the famous words by Donald E. Knuth:

 from bookutils import quiz